alexisvalentino/DocGenAI/README.md

 ## 🚀 Overview

-**ReportGen AI** is a modern SaaS platform that leverages AI to generate professional reports and documents from your templates and data.
+**Dokumento AI** is a modern SaaS platform that leverages AI to generate professional reports and documents from your templates and data.
 Upload your template, provide your data, and let our AI create stunning, consistent documents in seconds.

 ---